SAFE: An LLM-as-Verifier Framework for Evidence-Grounded Multi-Hop Reasoning: Appendix

 \subsection{Evaluation Dataset Preprocessing Details}

-For our evaluation, we standardize the context length across all benchmarks to exactly 10 passages per question.
-For 2WikiMultihopQA and HotpotQA, we directly utilize the 10 passages provided in their standard distractor settings.
-Since MuSiQue originally provides 20 passages per instance, we retain all gold supporting passages and randomly sample from the remaining distractors to strictly maintain the 10-passage constraint.
-Finally, to prevent language models from exploiting positional shortcuts, the sequence of the provided passages is randomly shuffled for every instance across all three datasets.
+For evaluation, we use a constrained distractor setting with exactly 10 passages per question across all benchmarks.
+For 2WikiMultihopQA and HotpotQA, we use the 10 passages provided in their standard distractor settings.
+For MuSiQue, which originally provides 20 passages per instance, we retain all gold supporting passages and randomly sample the remaining passages from the distractor set to satisfy the 10-passage constraint.
+Finally, we randomly shuffle the passage order for every instance in all three datasets to prevent models from exploiting positional shortcuts.